NFTREASURE-Community/nftreasure-community/content/strategies/the-artist.md

 ---
-title: "Strategy 1"
+title: "The Artist"
-watermark: "Strategy 1"
+watermark: "The Artist"
-description: "Strategy 1"
+description: "The creative NFTREASURE hunter"
 layout: "strategy"
 weight: 101
-prev_page: "strategies/overview"
+prev_page: "/strategies/overview"
-next_page: "strategies/overview"
+next_page: "/strategies/overview"
 ---

 ### The Artist

-_The Creative NFTreasure Hunter_

 **Thesis:** The Artist is here for the art, but also needs to keep the lights on and pay the rent.
-They're not just a starving artist, they're a savvy NFTreasure hunter who knows how to monetize their talent.
+They're not just a starving artist, they're a savvy NFTREASURE hunter who knows how to monetize their talent.

 **Actions:**